SuaveSoftware/IMEXHUB/README.md

     - SEO analysis for feature list and homepage optimisation

 # GET IN TOUCH
-We would love your feedback, email us at david@statementreader.com
+We would love to hear your feedback, email us at david@statementreader.com or connect here: https://www.linkedin.com/in/delms/